What causes hiccups? 13 possible conditions

 There are numerous options for treating hiccups.
 Typically, a short-term case of hiccups will take care of itself.
 However, the discomfort may make waiting out hiccups unbearable if they last longer than a few minutes.

-The following treatments for hiccups can be tried at home:
+Although none of these have been proven to stop hiccups, the following potential treatments for hiccups can be tried at home:

 - Breathe into a paper bag.